severian5it/BoardgameNerd/README.md

 1. to search for a boardgame via keywords.
 1. to explore what is hot in boardgame community at the moment.
-1. to have a look to boardgames from the past.
+1. to have a look to boardgames from the past, selected random by a package.
 1. to know more about the main features of the application.
+1. a contact section that allows to send mail to the owner of the site.

 #### Search Section

 search section allows for a quick search directly from a box placed on top of the cover image, calling the flask API `search` and redirecting to the search page.
+The **Back-end** is executing behind the scene 2 APIs call, because the **search** API provided by [BoardGameGeek](https://www.boardgamegeek.com/) only return thumbnail, and a different level of enrichment is necessary, along with results wrangling.

 #### Hot Carousel

-This will be one of the two carousel in the page, and is leveraging the **Hot** Api from [BoardGameGeek](https://www.boardgamegeek.com/); the API is returning between 60 and 70 elements that are visited the most from the end users of the above mentioned sites.
+This will be one of the two carousel in the page, and is leveraging the **Hot** API from [BoardGameGeek](https://www.boardgamegeek.com/); the API is returning between 60 and 70 elements that are visited the most from the end users of the above mentioned sites, and it's updated real-time
-The Carousel has been heavily customized, but is responsive, and programmatically append the next element to be shown.
+The Carousel has been heavily customized, but is responsive, and programmatically append the next element to be shown when the navigations controls are toggled.
 More details in the Credit sections, each element of the carousel is a card that is re-used as a `flask component`.

-#### Old Carousels
+#### Old Carousel

-The old carousel is retrieving 12 random elements from [BoardGameGeek](https://www.boardgamegeek.com/) DB; it's purpose is to interest the visitors with old-school game, and most of customization is done at `Flask API` level, where  random game are generated, and those without thumbnails are excludede.
-Via a **JavaScript** the responsive hot carousels mechanism is re-used.
+The old carousel is retrieving 12 random elements from [BoardGameGeek](https://www.boardgamegeek.com/) DB; its purpose is to interest the visitors with old-school game, and most of customization is done at `Flask API` level, where  random game are generated, and those without thumbnails are excluded.
+Via a **JavaScript** the responsive hot carousels mechanism is re-used.  <ins>This element is dynamical and every visit will bear a different result.</ins>

 #### Features section

 The section is a responsive show-off via `FontAwesome` icons of the most important features of the site, via quick slogan, easy to be understood.
-The About link of the navbar links here.
+The **About** link of the navbar links here.

 ### Detail Page